Want to find out who the best ethical banks are in the UK in 2021? Read on!

 I hadn’t really thought about what banks invested in until a few years ago.
-I just popped my money in the bank, took it out again, and so on, and that was that.
+I just popped my money in the bank, took it out again, and so on.
+That was that.
 No thoughts about it, or how ethical the banks might be.
-And then slowly I began to become aware of links with the high street banks to the arms trade and bomb-making, to speculation on food prices (pushing prices up), and to investment in environmentally damaging activities like oil and gas and tar sands mining.
+Then I found out that how we manage our money can be one of the most impactful environmental things we do.

 Ethical Current Accounts

 Triodos offers an ethical current account.
 What makes it ethical is that Triodos finances projects based on their social, environmental, or cultural impact.
 What’s more, refreshingly, they only lend to businesses and organisations that promote or provide long-term positive change.
 From wind farms to organic farms, to fair trade enterprises, social housing, or community projects, customers are able to see where money has gone and what it’s doing via their website.

 Building societies are more ethical than high street banks because they face stringent regulations that limit the amount of money they can invest in certain industries.
 Their profits are also invested back into the business for the benefit of borrowers and savers rather than shareholders, giving them that added edge.